astrophpeter/SFH-COSMOS/README.md

 ```lnprob_...
 ```
 * ``process.py`` combines all the starpyoutput on glamdring.
 Drops walker postions with probabilty < 0.2 and also weights by the logrithmic probabilty.
 Can be modified to weight by GZH morpholgy, split by redshift and by enviroment.
 Outputs a final 2-d array to by plotted on a 2D-hist showing weight walker postions.
+This code is run out the glamdring and final output copyied across.

+* ``plot.py`` plots the 2D-hist of and marginal 1D histograms of the final combined starpy output produced by ``process.py``.
+Plots are smoothed.
+Needs corner.py installed see [here](https://github.com/dfm/corner.py).
+This code is run off the glamdring.

 *

 ## Refernces
 [1] Darvish, Behnam, et al. "A comparative study of density field estimation for galaxies: New insights into the evolution of galaxies with environment in cosmos out to Z∼ 3."
 The Astrophysical Journal 805.2 (2015): 121.
 DOI: